Democratic Party (Cambodia): In the colonial-era government

-Move leftwards and post-independence defeat
+Radicalization and post-independence defeat

-During 1954 the Party moved leftwards, under the influence of Paris-educated political radicals led by Keng Vannsak; Prince Norodom Phurissara became its secretary-general.
-At this stage its stance emphasised the importance of the 1954 Geneva Conference in guaranteeing independence and the undesirability of accepting American aid as a result (a position similar to that of the rival socialist Pracheachon party).
+During 1954, the party moved leftwards, under the influence of Paris-educated political radicals led by Keng Vannsak, who was Pol Pot’s mentor; Prince Norodom Phurissara became its secretary-general.
+At this stage, its stance emphasized the importance of the 1954 Geneva Conference in guaranteeing independence and the undesirability of accepting American aid as a result (a position similar to that of the rival socialist Pracheachon party).

-In 1955 King Norodom Sihanouk abdicated and set up his own anti-communist political movement, the Sangkum, in order to participate in the 1955 general elections; some prominent Democrats (such as Penn Nouth) left the party and joined Sihanouk.
-Keng Vannsak was fired at by government (i.e. Sangkum) agents at a rally on the eve of the poll, and jailed during the voting, while the party's office in Battambang was ransacked.
+In 1955 King Norodom Sihanouk abdicated and set up an anti-communist political movement, the Sangkum, to participate in the 1955 general elections; some prominent Democrats (such as Penn Nouth) left the party and joined Sihanouk.
+Keng Vannsak was fired at by government (i.e., Sangkum) agents at a rally on the eve of the poll, and jailed during the voting, while the party's office in Battambang was ransacked.
 The Democrats eventually gained 12% of the vote, while the Sangkum won 82% and all seats.

 In August 1957, the Democratic Party dissolved itself.
 According to notes left by Prince Sisowath Monireth, this happened after the remaining leaders were called for a "friendly conference" with Sihanouk and were beaten up by Lon Nol's police on departure.

 Re-establishment by In Tam

-After Lon Nol deposed Sihanouk in the Cambodian coup of 1970, and the subsequent establishment of the Khmer Republic, the Democratic Party was re-established by In Tam who was one of the coup leaders.
+After Lon Nol deposed Sihanouk in the Cambodian coup of 1970 and the subsequent establishment of the Khmer Republic, the Democratic Party was re-established by In Tam, who was one of the coup leaders.
 However, the manipulation of the 1972 parliamentary elections by Nol and his brother Lon Non meant that the Democrats refused to participate.
-In Tam was later to retire from politics, the Party being led by Chau Sau; during this period it also made overtures to exiled politician Son Sann.
+In Tam was later to retire from politics, the party being led by Chau Sau; during this period, it also made overtures to exiled politician Son Sann.
 The Democrats, however, gained no further political power before the Khmer Republic itself collapsed in 1975, and the Khmer Rouge established Democratic Kampuchea.

-In Tam, after a period in which he was once more associated with the royalists under Sihanouk, was to re-establish a Democratic Party subsequent to the 1991 peace settlement in Cambodia.
-The Party competed in the 1993 elections but failed to win any seats.
+In Tam, after a period in which he was once more associated with the royalists under Sihanouk, was to re-establish a Democratic Party after the 1991 peace settlement in Cambodia.
+The party competed in the 1993 elections but failed to win any seats.